 Have the contact lens solutions you will need, as you may not be able to find it

-If you are not picky about your contact lens solution, you can buy a contact lens solution here in a pharmacy or drug store.
+If you are not picky about your contact lens solution, you can buy one in a pharmacy or drug store.
 When I ran out of my Bio True, Bausch & Lomb contact lens solution, I used some local or other brands and did not have a problem.

 But if you are spending a lot of time out in the countryside, finding any contact lens solution may be much harder, if not almost impossible.
 So you should bring it with you.